“Providential Story”

 The direction I want to take us today is our own Providential story.
 You see, as I grow in my reformed view of Scripture I am challenged to think more deeply about the Providence of God.
 It calls for a much larger view of God than I have ever envisioned in the past.

-One cannot read very far in the Bible and think very deeply without the understanding that the story was no accident, but orchestrated by a great and mighty Being who is forming the story for His own purpose and Glory.
+One cannot read very far in the Bible and think very deeply without the understanding that the story was no accident, but orchestrated by a great and mighty Being who is forming the story for His own purpose and glory.
 I seemed somehow to miss that for years.
 I suppose I was thinking that God looked down over time and picked out the good stories that He could use to help us understand His purpose.
-But He did not pick, but formed and created in His Providence each and every story told.
+But He did not pick, but created in His Providence each and every story told.

 In the Bible nations rise and nations fall, people live and people die, economics increase, and economics fall.
-Kings are lifted up and kings are brought down, people are rescued and people are destroyed.
+Kings are lifted and kings are brought down, people are rescued and people are destroyed.
 All of these things fall within the Providence of God.

 Before we go further, let's define the word Providence.
 To do so I want to turn to Mr. Webster and his 1828 edition of the English language.